iterative/mlem.ai/content/docs/gto/get-started.md

 $ cd example-gto
 ```

-This repo represents a simple example of Machine Learning Model Registry.
-Let's
+This repo represents a simple example of Machine Learning Model Registry (that
-review it:
+is just a special case of an Artifact Registry for us).
+Let's review it:

 ```cli
 $ gto show